heiswayi/heiswayi.nrird.com/_posts/2015-08-17-php-encryption-decryption-and-password-hashing.md

 ---
 layout: post
 title: PHP - Encryption, Decryption and Password Hashing
-description: It is very important to keep confidential data encrypted and implement secure one-way password hashing in PHP.
+description: If you need custom PHP function to secure your confidential information or to hash user password in unbreakable manner, these code snippets may help and ease up your work.
 keywords: php encryption function, php decryption function, secure password hashing using php
 tags: [PHP, Encryption, Decryption, Password Hashing]
 comments: true
 ---

-Majority of people these days are doing their business in risky situation when they are using websites or web applications that are weakly built in protecting its user data, especially user confidential information.
-It doesn't matter how simple or complicated, small or big the application is, when it comes to security, YOU as the developer should be responsible to do the best in delivering a safer product or service mainly when keeping your user data.

-Most of the websites or web applications these days are developed in one of popular web programming called PHP.
-To secure the data, one of the technical methods is by encrypting it.
-In PHP, there are few methods you can use to encrypt the data which you have ability to decrypt it or getting back the original data.
-These code snippets are the ones that I usually use when developing web application or building a website to ensure user confidential information are not easily been disclosed.
+It is a software developer responsibility to write a software that is safe for its user.
+Any sensitive content or confidential information that does not need to be public or searchable, that kind of data practically must not be kept in a plain text.
+If you are writing a custom PHP application and if you need custom function that can encrypt and decrypt any sensitive string, you may use these code snippets.
+These are the common custom functions I have been using when developing web application or building a PHP website to ensure any sensitive data is not easily been disclosed, including custom function for user password hashing.

 ### Data encryption

-This is a PHP function I use to encrypt any data string.
+This is to encrypt any data string.
+You need to provide a password because you gonna need it when you want to decrypt back the encrypted string.

 ```php
 <?php